 Their several hectares of vines are characterized by an altitude of 450-550m and by a soil essentially composed of black shale and clay-limestone.
 Orgo harvests grapes in several villages in Kakheti.
 The Saperavi, Mtsvane and Rkatsiteli grape varieties are harvested in the Kurdgelauri and Tsinandali villages of the Telavi district, on the right bank of the Alazani river.
 This region has brown forest soils and carbonaceous humus.
 The region has a rather dry climate, with cool nights and hot days during the pre-harvest season.

-All the vineyards are between 50 and 80 years old and have a lower than average yield: 1.5 kg of grapes per vine.
+All the vines are between 50 and 80 years old.
 Sourcing from old vines is a rare and difficult project in Georgia since during the Soviet period, most of the old vines were uprooted and replaced in order to increase production.
 The low yield of these old vines creates more concentrated wines and an absolutely unique taste spectrum.